ms609/Rogue/README.md

 [![DOI](https://zenodo.org/badge/376830950.svg)](https://zenodo.org/badge/latestdoi/376830950)
 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](http://www.repostatus.org/badges/latest/inactive.svg)](http://www.repostatus.org/#inactive)

-An R interface to [RogueNaRok](https://rnr.h-its.org/about), an algorithm to prune rogue taxa and improve the resolution of phylogenetic consensus trees (Aberer _et al._ 2013).
+"Rogue" implements approaches to identify rogue taxa in phylogenetic analysis.
+Rogues are wildcard leaves whose uncertain position reduces the resolution of consensus trees.
+Consensus trees that omit rogue taxa can be more informative.

+"Rogue" allows the user to select a concept of "information" by which the quality of consensus trees should be evaluated, and a heuristic approach by which rogue taxa should be identified.

 # Installation